Vedika Sharma

 Vedika Sharma (born 2003) is an Indian deaf sports shooter.
-She made her Deaflympic debut at the age of 19 representing India at the 2021 Summer Deaflympics.
+She made her Deaflympic debut at the age of 19 representing India at the 2021 Summer Deaflympics (held in May 2022).

 Career

 She competed at the 2021 Summer Deaflympics and clinched a bronze medal in the women's 10m air pistol shooting event with a score of 207.2 in the final.